Azure/azure-iot-sdks/doc/iotcertification/iot_certification_port_c_libraries_other_platforms/iot_certification_port_c_libraries_other_platforms.md

     a.
 Click the **Management** tab.

     b.
-Click **List** button to call the device hub and retrieve a list of devices.
+Your registered devices will be visible in the list.
+In case your device is not there in the list, click **Refresh** button.
 If this is your first time, then you shouldn't retrieve anything.

     c.
 Click **Create** button to create a device ID and key.

     d.
-Once created successfully, device will be listed in device explorer.
+Once created successfully, device will be listed in DeviceExplorer.

     e.
 Right click the device and from context menu select "**Copy connection string for selected device**".